mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 We have defined what dependencies are, we have seen how they can cause all types of problems in real code, and we have seemingly fixed those problems.

-You just need to identify your dependencies, make them controllable by putting an interface in front of them so that you have the freedom to swap out live and mock implementations, and then provide different implementations depending on the situation.
+You just need to identify your dependencies, make them controllable by putting an interface in front of them so that you have the freedom to swap out live and mock implementations.
 When running your app in the simulator or on device you will probably want to use the live implementation, and then in previews and tests you will probably want to use a mock implementation.

 ---